How to Get Into UCLA in 2026: Complete Admissions Guide

 What GPA do you need for UCLA?

 There's no official minimum, but the realistic floor for competitive applicants is approximately 3.8 unweighted (or 4.2+ weighted/UC GPA).
 The average admitted student has an unweighted GPA closer to 3.9.
 Course rigor matters as much as the number — UCLA expects students to take the most challenging courses available, including AP, IB, and honors courses.
 A 3.8 with 10 AP courses is much stronger than a 4.0 with no AP courses.
-For out-of-state students, academic expectations are even higher.
+For out-of-state students, academic expectations remain high because the OOS pool is academically self-selecting.
 Calculate your UC GPA on the UC admissions website to understand where you stand.

 Is it harder to get into UCLA or UC Berkeley?